wesimplycode/laravel-afas-rest-connector/readme.md

 ###### SortOnField
 Sort the results on any field.
 By default, the results will be ascending but with and extra parameter you can change that.
+Field names must be exact the same as they are in AFAS profitServices.
 ```php
 // This will sort the results ascending by the field 'Name'
 Afas::getConnector('contacts')->sortOnField('Name');